yogarsdna/Assignment-1-Quality-Assurance/README.md

 # Assignment-1-Quality-Assurance

-This is a repository for the Quality Assurance course.
+This is a repository for my assignments in the Quality Assurance course.

 # Assignment #1 - Unit Tests
 Task: